 Consequently, we have eaten pumpkin in many ways, some more popular than others.
 For the finale, with the very last slice of pumpkin, I decided to make pumpkin scones.
 I made some the other day by adding pumpkin flesh to my normal scones and though they tasted fine, I decided to do it properly and follow a Pumpkin Scone recipe.
 Big mistake.
 The mixture was far too sloppy so I threw in extra flour.
 Then a bit more with another spoonful of bicarb.
 Then a whole lot more.
 Then I dolloped the mixture onto the girdle and cooked them.
 The result was not the normal light, airy scone but a heavy, claggy doorstop that shouted indigestion.
 So no scones to eat and a heap of washing-up for nothing.

 The mistletoe seems to be growing faster than the apple tree and for the first year has berries.
+It’s difficult to believe how much it’s grown from this tiny bud back in 2012.

 A quick detour to pick up some crisp and juicy Spartan apples that have fallen to the ground.
 Spartan are my favourite apple and with their deep red skins, I always think of them as Snow White apples.